Lifestyle not more pills

-Doctors prescribe aspirin to people who have had a heart attack to help reduce the risk of further episodes.
+Doctors prescribe aspirin to people with heart attacks to help reduce the risk of further episodes.

-Heart attacks are the result of a lack of supply of blood and oxygen to the heart muscles.
+Heart attacks result from a lack of blood and oxygen supply to the heart muscles.

 A combination of narrowing and blockage of the arteries supplying the heart muscle by plague causes the lack of blood supply.

 Plaque is used by the body to repair the lining of the arteries.

 Autoimmune-generated inflammation (where the body attacks its cells) damages the lining of the arteries.